Mario Bros.: Release

-Ports and other versions
+Other versions

 Mario Bros. was ported by other companies to the Atari 2600, Atari 5200, Atari 8-bit computers, Atari 7800, Amstrad CPC, and ZX Spectrum.
-The Commodore 64 has two versions: an Atarisoft port which was not commercially released, and a 1986 version by Ocean Software.
+The two versions for Commodore 64 are an unreleased Atarisoft version, and a 1986 version by Ocean Software.
 The Atari 8-bit computer version by Sculptured Software is the only home port which includes the falling icicles.
-An Apple II version was never commercially released, but copies of it appear to exist.
+An Apple II version was made, but never commercially released.

-A port by Nintendo and Intelligent Systems for the Famicom/Nintendo Entertainment System was released in Japan on September 9, 1983, followed by North America in June 1986.
-Another NES port was released exclusively in Germany in August 1993 as part of the Classic Series.

-A port for NEC's PC-8001, unrelated to the Hudson Soft-developed Mario Bros.
+A version by Nintendo and Intelligent Systems for the Famicom/Nintendo Entertainment System was released in Japan on September 9, 1983, followed by North America in June 1986.
+Another NES version was released exclusively in Europe in 1993 as part of the Classic Series.
+A version for NEC's PC-8001, unrelated to the Hudson Soft-developed Mario Bros.
 Special and Punch Ball Mario Bros., was developed by MISA and published by Westside Soft House in 1984.
 A modified version for the Famicom Disk System, titled was released only in Japan on November 30, 1988, through the Disk Writer service.
 This version featured product placement from Japanese food company Nagatanien, with cutscenes advertising various food products.

-In Taiwan and Mainland China, the game is sometimes nicknamed as Pipeline (管道) or Mr. Mary (瑪莉) due to the fact that pirated copies of this game were distributed widely, and pirate companies could not use the real name of the game and characters to bypass copyright.
+In Taiwan and Mainland China, the game is sometimes nicknamed as Pipeline (管道) or Mr. Mary (瑪莉) due to the fact that counterfeits were distributed widely.

-The NES version of Mario Bros. was ported via the Virtual Console service in North America, Australia, Europe and Japan for the Wii, Nintendo 3DS, and Wii U. The original arcade version of Mario Bros. was released in September 2017 for the Nintendo Switch as part of the Arcade Archives series.
-The NES version was one of the first games to be added to the Nintendo Classics service on the Switch.
+The NES version of Mario Bros. was ported via the Virtual Console service in North America, Australia, Europe, and Japan for the Wii, Nintendo 3DS, and Wii U. The original arcade version of Mario Bros. was released in September 2017 for the Nintendo Switch as part of the Arcade Archives series.
+The NES version is one of the first games to have been added to the Nintendo Classics service on the Switch.

-Nintendo included Mario Bros. as a bonus in a number of releases, including Super Mario Bros.
-3 in the form of a two-player minigame, and as a single-player mode in the Game Boy Advance's Super Mario Advance series as well as Mario & Luigi: Superstar Saga.
-The NES version is included as a piece of furniture in Animal Crossing for the GameCube, along with many other NES games, though this one requires the use of a Nintendo e-Reader and a North America-exclusive Animal Crossing e-Card.
+Nintendo included Mario Bros. as a bonus in several releases, including Super Mario Bros.
+3 in the form of a two-player minigame, as a single-player mode in the Game Boy Advance's Super Mario Advance series, and in Mario & Luigi: Superstar Saga.
+The NES version is in a piece of furniture in Animal Crossing for the GameCube, along with many other NES games, though this one requires the use of a Nintendo e-Reader and a North America-exclusive e-Card.

-In 2004, Namco released an arcade cabinet containing Donkey Kong, Donkey Kong Jr. and Mario Bros. under license from Nintendo.
+In 2004, Namco released an arcade cabinet containing Donkey Kong, Donkey Kong Jr., and Mario Bros. under license from Nintendo.
 The latter was altered for the vertical screen used by the other games, with the visible play area cropped on the sides.